arup-group/pam/resources/paper.md

 # Acknowledgements

-We acknowledge all past, present and future contributions, including code, documentation, issues and feedback.
+We acknowledge all past, present, and future contributions, including code, documentation, issues and feedback.
 We also acknowledge funding and support from Arup.

 # References